NillionNetwork/nillion-docs/docs/blind-computer/learn/architecture.md

 # Architecture

-The architecture of the Nillion Network is geared towards enabling, supporting, enhancing, and monitoring web-compatible apps and workflows that incorporate privacy-enhancing technologies (PETs).
+The architecture of the blind computer is geared towards enabling, supporting, enhancing, and monitoring web-compatible apps and workflows that incorporate privacy-enhancing technologies (PETs).

 ## Overview and Components

-The Nillion Network architecture consists of two main components: the **nilChain** and the **Petnet**.
-The nilChain enables payments and incentivizes participation in the Nillion Network.
+When using the blind computer, developers rely on two components: the **Petnet** and **Nillion's L2**.
 The Petnet allows builders to leverage privacy-enhancing technologies (PETs) to store and compute over data while it remains encrypted.
+Nillion's L2 enables payments and incentivizes node participation.

 ```mermaid
 %%{